 We are proud to be the lead agency in establishing the Waterloo Region Child and Youth Advocacy Centre (CYAC), which opened in May 2016.
 The CYAC is a best practice collaborative child and youth friendly model for investigating allegations of child abuse and ensuring these young victims, witnesses and their families are supported through an investigation and beyond, regardless of whether charges are laid.
 Our role in the Waterloo Region CYAC is to provide oversight of the CYAC and deliver support services through the Child and Youth Advocate Program.

-While many collaborated to make the Waterloo Region CYAC a reality, the core partners in the Centre include dedicated, specialized investigators from Waterloo Regional Police and Family and Children’s Services and Child and Youth Advocates from the Child Witness Centre.
-This multidisciplinary team located at 400 Queen St. S (Carizon Family and Community Services) ensures a child and youth centred approach that is trauma informed and culturally responsive.
+While many collaborated to make the CYAC a reality, the core partners include the Child Witness Centre, Family and Children’s Services of Waterloo Region, and the Waterloo Regional Police Service.
+This multidisciplinary team located at 400 Queen Street South in Kitchener (Carizon Family and Community Services) ensures a child and youth-centred approach to the investigation process that is trauma-informed and culturally responsive.

 “An outstanding example of collaboration, the Child and Youth Advocacy Centre provides a safe and comforting environment where children and youth who have been impacted by the trauma of abuse are able to receive exceptional support services under one roof.
 Specially-trained investigators work with community partners to provide invaluable support to young people and their families.
 We are extremely proud of this partnership, as all agencies work together to support the healing process and promote community wellbeing.”